greg-raven/Uncommon-Sense/_posts/2016-05-30-a-fatal-tendency-of-mankind.md

 ---
-title: 'A fatal tendency of mankind'
+title: "A fatal tendency of mankind"
 layout: post
 categories:
 - culture